liddiard/skry/README.md

 ### Decoupled design

 Sounding monolithic?
 Skry adheres to a separation of concerns in a different way, following the [decoupled CMS paradigm](http://decoupledcms.org), concepts of which major CMSs like WordPress and Drupal have begun to adopt.
-The [decoupled CMS website](http://decoupledcms.org) describes the difference between a "monolithic" CMS approach vs a "decoupled" CMS approach best:
+The [decoupled CMS website](http://decoupledcms.org) describes the difference between a "monolithic" CMS approach vs. a "decoupled" CMS approach best:

 #### Monolithic